javjm2/Example-Python-Test-Framework/README.md

 ### Running the tests inside a container (optional)
-`Note: The below steps for running the tests inside a container is not supported on ARM CPUs yet.
-I will explain further down as to why.`
+**Note:** The below steps for running the tests inside a container are not supported on ARM CPUs yet.
+I will explain in the *Known limitation* section at the bottom of this readme as to why.

 These tests can also be run inside a docker container.
 Below are the steps to get the container up and running.
 You will need to have docker desktop installed beforehand for these steps.